 Though born in Kentucky, Davis grew up on a plantation near Woodville, Mississippi, eventually returning to Kentucky to attend boarding school in Bardstown.
 After completing his boarding school education, Davis enrolled at Jefferson College in Mississippi, later transferring to Transylvania University in Kentucky.
 In 1824, when Davis was 16 years old, President James Monroe requested that Davis become a cadet at the United States Military Academy at West Point (New York).
 Upon graduating from West Point, Davis was assigned to the post of second-lieutenant of the First Infantry.
 From 1828 to 1833, he carried out his first active service with the U.S. Army.
 Davis fought with his regiment in the Blackhawk War of 1831.

-In December 1845, Davis won election to the U.S. House of Representatives and claimed a seat in Congress, which caused him to gain more public attention.
-As a congressman, Davis was known for his passionate and charismatic speeches, and he quickly became actively involved in debates about Texas, Oregon and tariffs.
+In December 1845, Davis won the election to the U.S. House of Representatives and claimed a seat in Congress, which caused him to gain more public attention.
+As a congressman, Davis was known for his passionate and charismatic speeches, and he quickly became actively involved in debates about Texas, Oregon, and tariffs.
 Davis’s congressional accomplishments include orchestrating the conversion of forts into military training schools.
-Throughout his congressional term, his support of states’ right remained unwavering.
+Throughout his congressional term, his support of states’ rights remained unwavering.

 In June 1846, Jefferson Davis resigned from his position in Congress to lead the First Regiment of the Mississippi Riflemen in the Mexican-American War.
 Davis fought in the Battles of Monterrey and Buena Vista, in 1846 and 1847, respectively.
 At the Battle of Monterrey, he led his men to victory in an assault at Fort Teneria.
 He was injured at the Battle of Buena Vista when he blocked a charge of Mexican swords—an incident that earned him nationwide acclaim.